mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 ### Performance Metrics

-Based on extensive testing with Gemini 2.0 Flash:

-**Synthesis Times:**

-- Simple behaviors: ~2-3 seconds
-- Complex decomposition: ~5-8 seconds
-- Complete sketch generation: ~10-15 seconds total
-- Token usage: 2k-5k input, 1k-3k output per call
+I've tested this a lot and these are crude measurements, but they are realistic success rates depending on how complex of a statement you initially test with the system:

 **Success Rates (Based on Testing):**

 - Basic physics (gravity, random movement): ~85%
 - Simple interactions (chase, flee): ~70%
-- Species detection: ~60%
+- Species detection: ~80%
 - Complex multi-component behaviors: ~40%
 - Cellular automata and a-life patterns: ~30%
 - Everything working together end-to-end: ~20%

 ## 3. The Current State of the Project

-### Key Milestones and Demonstrations
+### Milestones and Demos

-Throughout the 12-week development period, the system achieved several key milestones:
+Throughout the 12-week dev period, we hit the following milestones:

 - **[[week5|Week 5]]:** First successful PoE synthesis - gravity, attraction to center, movement patterns
 - **[[week6|Week 6]]:** Inter-particle interactions - repulsion, chasing, flocking behaviors
-- **[[week7|Week 7]]:** Complex decomposed behaviors - "particles migrate to center but repel when close"
+- **[[week7|Week 7]]:** Complex decomposed behaviors - _"particles migrate to center but repel when close"_
 - **[[week8|Week 8]]:** Temporal states - day/night cycles with behavior changes
-- **[[week9|Week 9]]:** Artificial life patterns - Conway's Game of Life, slime molds, boids
+- **[[week9|Week 9]]:** Artificial life patterns - slime molds, boids
 - **[[week12|Week 12]]:** [GSoC Demo Video](https://www.youtube.com/watch?v=0puPLa05LeY) - Complete walkthrough of the Natural Language Interface

 ### Video Demonstration

-The [demo video](https://www.youtube.com/watch?v=0puPLa05LeY) provides a comprehensive walkthrough of the Natural Language Interface for Tölvera, demonstrating:
+The [demo video](https://www.youtube.com/watch?v=0puPLa05LeY) provides a walkthrough of the Natural Language Interface for Tölvera, demonstrating:

 - **Live Synthesis**: Real-time generation of particle behaviors from natural language descriptions
 - **Textual UI in Action**: The complete terminal interface with syntax highlighting and live preview
 - **Error Recovery**: How the system handles and recovers from synthesis failures
 - **Refinement Process**: Natural language refinement with visual diff tracking
-- **Complex Behaviors**: Multi-species ecosystems and artificial life patterns
 - **End-to-End Workflow**: From typing a description to running the generated simulation

-Watch as the system transforms descriptions like "red predators chase blue prey" into fully functional GPU-accelerated particle simulations, all through natural language interaction.

 ### Current Capabilities